dmcindoe/JawnProWrestling/README.md

 You can use `json-server` to create a RESTful API for our database.

+Fork then Clone this Repository.

 Run `npm install` to install our dependencies.

 Then, run `npm run server` to start up `json-server` on `http://localhost:4000`.

 In another tab, run `npm start` to start up our React app at `http://localhost:3000`.

+Or Just go to https://jawnprowrestling.herokuapp.com/ in your browser of Choice

 ## Project Goals